|On this page…|

 This example shows how to estimate lookup table values from time-domain input-output (I/O) data.

-To estimate the lookup table values, you must first configure a Control and Estimation Tools Manager project.
+To estimate the lookup table values, open a Parameter Estimation session.

 Open the lookup table model by typing the following command at the MATLAB prompt: